talwrii/git-submodules-troubleshooting/readme.md

 1. The [official documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 # Confusing things about `git submodules`
 Git submodules is a layer that runs on top of git - this is confusing because it is "half git / half something else" and understanding git submodules require a measure  of undestanding of both.

-Git submodules often "just works" enough that you don't need to understand the internals - this means that you don't naturally buid uip an understanding of git submodules through us. linux ai assistant
+Git submodules often "just works" enough that you don't need to understand the internals - this means that you don't naturally buid uip an understanding of git submodules through us.

+Despite mostly "just working" sometimes certain things you need to do (particularly when they go wrong) aren't abstracted over.

 # How git submodules actually works
 1. A commit object is stored in the working tree at a location